Meet the Team

 Eric "Armonic" Milewski – Team Pilot

-Eric Milewski finally found a new dedication after building his first multi copter thanks to a friend in 2013.
-At first, like many, Eric thought he would be doing aerial photography, but as soon as he put a pair of FPV goggles on he knew that is what he really wanted to do.
-After attending his first races in 2015 Eric finally step on the podium for the first time at the Canadian Drone Nationals.
-Since that day, Eric has been motivated and driven to take drone racing professionally.
-With his new drive to compete and practice to be the best drone racer in the world, Eric is proud to be part of a team that brings together the best pilots in all of Canada.
+Eric Milewski found a new dedication after building his first multi copter in 2013.
+As he put a pair of FPV goggles on he knew that is what he really wanted to do.
+Attending his first race Eric stepped on the podium at the 2015 Canadian Drone Nationals.
+Since that day Eric has been motivated and driven to take on drone racing professionally.
+His perseverance again paid off during the 2016 season of WCDRL drone races in BC by finishing as champion, also earning himself a spot as one on the founding members, and a drone racing pilot, at TeamCanadaFPV.
+Eric competed in a number of Canadian and US national drone racing events and earned podium spots multiple times.
+With this new drive to compete and practice to be one of the best drone racers in the world, Eric is proud to be part of a team that brings together the best pilots in all of Canada.

 Anthony "PewPew" Karabian – Team Pilot